 A type of bazaar where inexpensive goods are sold or bartered.

-e.g. fresh foods, worn clothes, furniture, and much more.
-People go there to
+worn clothes, furniture, and more.
+People go to these markets to exchange

-exchange goods, either by buying, selling, or bartering for an item.
+goods, either by buying, selling, or even bartering for an item.

-Often times, flea markets will be located outdoors, either in large fields or under big tents.
-Since they take place outside, there's a possiblity for insects (like fleas) to get on the items being sold or bought, and even the people attending.
+Flea markets are oftentimes located outdoors in large fields or under big tents.
+Since they take place outside, it's possible for insects, like fleas, to get on not only the items being sold, but the people who are attending.
 On that note, according to Wikipedia, one of the theories as to where this phrase originates from is the French 'marché aux puces', which literally translates to 'market where one acquires fleas.'

 However, it should be noted that if a certain idiom is being used in a form of media, like a newspaper, then it's probably already a commonly known saying, thus, it should be assumed that the phrase origins are probably from an older time.

-* A flea market is supposed to be coming to our city in a few days, so I'm going to stop by and see what they have for sell and maybe trade away some of the junk we have taking up space in our garage.
+* I'm going to stop by the flea market that's in town to try and sell some of the junk that's taking up space in our garage.